mhagiwara/book-reviews/technology.md

 Technology
 ----------
+* Frederick P. Brooks Jr. The Mythical Man-Month.
+    - Chapter 1
+        - Programming -> programming product (generalized, tested) )/ programming system (integrated)
+        - Programs have to be perfect - adjusting to it is the most difficult part of learning to program.
+        - "The challenge and the mission are to find real solutions to real problems with available resources."
+    - Chapter 2
+        - Men and months are interchangeable commodities only when a task can be partitioned among many workers with no communication between them.
+            - counterexample: woman bearing a child always takes 9 months.
+        -

 * Michael Feathers.
 Working Effectively with Legacy Code.
     - Chapter 1
         - Preserving existing behavior is one of the largest challenges in software development.